The John & Adelaide Pizzaiolo is hosting their 11th Annual Fundraising Day for CF!

-Cystic Fibrosis Canada has been advocating for fast and fair access to modulators approved by Health Canada and to symptom management drugs where needed.
-We have had successes, but there are still far too many gaps in access to CF medications and disparities among provinces in how they are funded.
+Cystic Fibrosis Canada is calling on government to implement a fast and fair process for disease-modifying therapies like Trikafta.
+We also apply pressure on provincial governments to cover symptom management drugs for CF. We have had successes, but there are still far too many gaps in access to CF medications and disparities among provinces in how they are funded.

 In the fall of 2019, the newest CFTR-modulating medication, Trikafta, was designated a breakthrough medication in the U.S. and fast-tracked for approval.
 CF Canada and the Canadian CF community sprang into action, working hard to overcome the barriers to access for Trikafta in Canada.
 Learn more about Trikafta.

 For the latest news on CF Canada's advocacy work, please visit our blog.

 Our CEO, Chief Scientific Officer, program team, volunteers and Board are pushing for three things: